a-slice-of-py/data-scientist-hub/docs/resources/index.md

 # Resources

-## ⚗️ Data Science

-Data science, in the widest meaning of the term.
+- _Data Science_: data science, in the widest meaning of the term.

-## 🐍 Python

-Python, my actual programming language.
+- _Python_: Python, my actual programming language.

-## 📈 Data Visualization

-Data-viz, both methodology and implementation.
+- _Data Visualization_: data-viz, both methodology and implementation.

-## 👨‍🏫 Education

-Collection of resources for an effective data education.
+- _Education_: collection of resources for an effective data education.

-## 👔 Interviews

-How to nail down job interviews!
+- _Interviews_: hHow to nail down job interviews!

-## 🎒 Tools

-Backpack full of tools.
+- _Tools_: toolbox full of utilities.

-## 📚 Training

-Books, MOOC, certifications and everything else about training.
+- _Training_: books, MOOC, certifications and everything else about training.

-## ☁️ AWS

-Amazon Web Service related stuff.
+- _AWS_: Amazon Web Service related stuff.

-## ⚙️ Data Engineering

-DevOps, CI/CD and others data engineering best practices.
+- _Data Engineering_: DevOps, CI/CD and others data engineering best practices.

-## 🥗 Misc

-A salad of math, physics and the rest of hard sciences.
+- _Misc_: a salad of math, physics and the rest of hard sciences.